supercodingninja/codeRefactored/ReadMe.md

 10. We need the contents of a website to be clearly, descriptive, flow easily; and unique headers and links, etc.

 Let's visualize ourselves, DEVELOPERS:
-1. We need to ensure all links all function, correctly.
+1. We need to ensure all links all function, correctly; and USE DESCRIPTIVE ANCHORED TEXT, not "click here."
 2. We need to ensure all CSS selectors and properties are consolidated and organized to follow semantic structure.
 3. We need to ensure the .css file is properly commented; especially since we are already simplifying the workflow/folder(s) directories structure.
 4. We need to ensure the website's url is still deployable.
 [Can we deploy our reposotitory url live].